benjaminhoffman/gatsby-plugin-segment-js/README.md

       // OR
       // 2) The User triggers a Gatsby route change.
       //
-      // If set, the `delayLoad` functionality is ignored.
+      // The `delayLoad` option can be used in addition to this option.
       //
       // NOTE:
       // The route change will only be triggered if you leverage client-side routing (ie, Gatsby <Link>)